Configure RAID Logical Volumes on Oracle Linux

 The WARNING messages in the output are due to the still missing failed drive.

-9. Check the RAID syncronization status before proceeding.
+9. Check the RAID synchronization status before proceeding.

 Warning: Proceeding too quickly to the next section may show the following error message: